mikwoe/LTX_server/README.md

 LTX can be installed WITH (named as "LTX_server") Database and WITHOUT (named as "LTX_legacy").

-In case of "LTX_legacy" all data will be sent to directories and ALL device's new data will be added to a file ".../out_total/total.edt" for the device.
+In case of "LTX_legacy" all data will be sent to directories and ALL device's new data will be added to a file '.../out_total/total.edt' for the device.
-This file is simple text ('EDT'-Format) and might become quite large oer time ;-) The input script 'sw\ltu_trigger.php' will add the data.
+This file is simple text ('EDT'-Format) and might become quite large over time ;-) The input script 'sw\ltu_trigger.php' will add the data.

 In case of "LTX_server" all new data will be written to the database.
-There is a quota limit in 'sw\conf\api_key.inc.php' ("DB_QUOTA" with default "90\n1000").
-A file 'quota_days.dat' with 2 lines will automatically be written for each new logger, 1.st line are days (here 90), 2.nd line is lines (in the database).
+There is a quota limit in './sw/conf/api_key.inc.php' ("DB_QUOTA" with default "3650\n100000000").
+A file 'quota_days.dat' with 2 lines will automatically be written for each new logger, 1.st line are days (here 3650), 2.nd line is lines (in the database).
 The input script 'sw\ltu_trigger.php' will automatically remove older data.
+Change e.g. to "90\n1000" to allow only the last 90 days or max.
+1000 lines per device (so even a small DB can hold thousands of devices).
+The file 'quota_days.dat' my be set to individual values per logger at any time.

 ![LTX Gdraw tool](./docs/G-Draw.jpg "LTX Gdraw tool")